clanfear/birthtiming/README.md

 Please cite this compendium as:

 > Lanfear, Charles C. and Ross L. Matsueda.
 (2018). *Compendium of R code and data for 'A Dynamic Intrafamily Model of Child Behavior Problems and Birth Timing'*.
-Accessed 30 Mar 2018.
+Accessed 17 Apr 2018.

 ### How to download or install